pinterest/ktlint/docs/faq.md

 ```

 !!! note
-    All rules from the `standard` rule set are *enabled* by default and can optionally be disabled in the `.editorconfig`.
-All rules from the `experimental` and *custom* rule sets are *disabled* by default and can optionally be enabled in the `.editorconfig`.
+    All rules from the `standard` and custom rule sets are *enabled* by default and can optionally be disabled in the `.editorconfig`.
+All rules from the `experimental` rule set are *disabled* by default and can optionally be enabled in the `.editorconfig`.

 An individual property can be enabled or disabled with a rule property.
 The name of the rule property consists of the `ktlint_` prefix followed by the rule set id followed by a `_` and the rule id.
 Examples:
 ```editorconfig